-If you feel your child would benefit from additional support, please contact your child's class teacher and/ or SENDCo and we will follow the referral system.
+If you feel your child would benefit from additional support, please contact your child's class teacher and/ or SENCo and we will follow the referral system.

 The school will seek advice, as appropriate, around individual pupils, from external support services through the appropriate channels e.g. termly Springboard meetings, the Early Help Unit and the Multi-Agency Safeguarding Hub.
-Referrals for social support can be arranged if you speak to your child's class teacher and the SENDCo.
-For more information, please see Schools Documents section on our website.

-4. Who is the school/setting's special educational needs coordinator (SENDCo) and what are their contact details.
+3. Who is the school/setting's special educational needs coordinator (SENDCo) and what are their contact details.

-The person responsible for overseeing the provision for pupils with SEND is the Head teacher, Mrs A Blake.
+The person responsible for overseeing the provision for pupils with SEND is the Head teacher, Mrs B Woolley.
 She will:

-• Work with the SENCO and SEN governor to determine the strategic direction and development of SEN policy and provision in the school

-• Have overall responsibility for the provision and progress of learners with SEN and/or a disability
+- Work with the SENCOs and SEN governor to determine the strategic direction and development of SEN policy and provision in the school - Have overall responsibility for the provision and progress of learners with SEN and/or a disability

-The people coordinating the day to day provision of education for pupils with SEND are the SENDCOs, Mrs J Edwards and Mrs E Vyse.
+The people coordinating the day to day provision of education for pupils with SEND are the SENCOs, Mrs E Richmond and Mrs E Vyse.
 They are responsible for the day to day implementation of the SEND Policy.
 This includes: